Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Numerical Results

 \subsection{Impact of RIS Horizontal Position on Near/Far Field Transition and NOMA}

-To investigate the impact of NOMA decoding performance and the transition between near-field and far-field channel conditions, Fig. \ref{NOMA_result} demonstrates the estimation error as a function of the RIS’s $x$-coordinate.
-In the simulation set-up, the RIS horizontal position is varied such that the AP–RIS and RIS–IIoT-(II) devices links undergo transitions between near-field and far-field propagation regimes.
-Specifically, for $20\text{m}\leq x\leq30\text{m}$ , the AP–RIS link is in the near-field, while the RIS–IIoT-(II) devices link is in the far-field; in the range $35\text{m}\leq x\leq45\text{m}$, both links are in the near-field; and for $50\text{m}\leq x\leq55\text{m}$, the AP–RIS link becomes far-field, while the RIS–IIoT-(II) link remains near-field.
+To investigate the impact of NOMA decoding performance and the transition between NF and FF channel conditions, Fig. \ref{NOMA_result} demonstrates the estimation error as a function of the RIS’s $x$-coordinate.
+In the simulation set-up, the RIS horizontal position is varied such that the AP–RIS and RIS–CUs links undergo transitions between NF and FF propagation regimes.
+Specifically, for $20\text{m}\leq x\leq30\text{m}$ , the AP–RIS link is in the NF, while the RIS–CUs link is in the FF; in the range $35\text{m}\leq x\leq45\text{m}$, both links are in the NF; and for $50\text{m}\leq x\leq55\text{m}$, the AP–RIS link becomes FF, while the RIS–CU link remains NF.
 It is observed that the worst sensing estimation performance occurs around $x=40$m, where severe multiplicative fading through the RIS substantially degrades the system performance.
 The \textit{Random RIS} scheme shows considerable performance fluctuations and degradations due to the lack of optimized RIS beamforming.
-The proposed \textit{SO \& ISAC} method outperforms all benchmarks across the entire RIS deployment range by adaptively optimizing the RIS phase-shifts and receive beamforming and adjusting the bandwidth splitting ratio.
+The \textit{proposed Hybrid-Semi-ISAC} method outperforms all benchmarks across the entire RIS deployment range by adaptively optimizing the RIS phase-shifts and receive beamforming and adjusting the bandwidth splitting ratio.
 Specifically, the proposed method shows the largest performance gap in the range $25\text{m}\leq x\leq30\text{m}$ where the AP and RIS are closely located.
-In the fully near-field region, e.g., $35\text{m}\leq x\leq45\text{m}$, the accurate beam alignment becomes critical, and lacking phase-shift optimization in \textit{Random RIS} hence causes larger performance swings.
-When the RIS approaches the IIoT-(II) devices in the $50\text{m}\leq x\leq55\text{m}$ range, system performance improves due to more favorable proximity.
-This performance variation ultimately reflects the sensitivity of NOMA decoding and near-field and far-field transition according to the RIS position, as the rate constraints imposed by IIoT-(II) devices directly affect the residual interference.
+In the fully NF region, e.g., $35\text{m}\leq x\leq45\text{m}$, the accurate beam alignment becomes critical, and lacking phase-shift optimization in \textit{Random RIS} hence causes larger performance swings.
+When the RIS approaches the CUs in the $50\text{m}\leq x\leq55\text{m}$ range, system performance improves due to more favorable proximity.
+This performance variation ultimately reflects the sensitivity of NOMA decoding and NF and FF transition according to the RIS position, as the rate constraints imposed by CUs directly affect the residual interference.